 In June 1475 work began on clearing a site for a new St George’s Chapel immediately west of the old one.
 Integral to this scheme were lodgings and a cloister for the vicars opposite the site of the future west front of the chapel.
 The horseshoe plan alludes to Edward IV’s Yorkist fetterlock badge.

-The King’s two-storey chantry-cum-oratory, integrated into the north side of the chancel, seems to have no exact counterpart elsewhere.
-Henry VII’s contributions include most of the choir aisle vaulting, the apsidal Lady chapel (c.
+The King’s two-story chantry-cum-oratory, integrated into the north side of the chancel, seems to have no exact counterpart elsewhere.
+Henry VII’s contributions include most of the choir aisle vaulting, the apsidal Lady Chapel (c.
 1494–1501) intended to house his tomb and the shrine of Henry VI, and perhaps the apsidal and distinctly bay window-like transepts.

 The bulk of the nave was built c.1503–6 with money bequeathed by Henry VII’s confidant, Sir Reginald Bray.
 The design conforms closely to that of the choir, and although one bay longer than first intended, the nave does not detract from the precocious near-symmetry that the south front of the chapel displays towards the lower bailey.

-The only important later medieval alteration to the palace block was the addition at its north-west corner of a short range containing well-lit rooms on both first and second floors.
+The only important later medieval alteration to the palace block was the addition at its northwest corner of a short-range containing well-lit rooms on both the first and second floors.

 After the completion of St George’s Chapel, few major changes or additions were made to Windsor Castle until 1675.
 The Restoration of the monarchy (1660) may be linked to the restoration of Windsor Castle itself.
 Glorification of monarchy as well as the influence of the château of Versailles explain the major rebuilding (1675–1683) undertaken for Charles II by Hugh May (1622–1684).